nhcha6/ClassDistributionPrediction/README.md

 4. You can run dataset/browse_dataset.py to visualize the annotations in the json file.
 Firstly, edit example_config.py so that the desired dataset is referenced.
 Search 'TODO' to find the lines that need updating.

 5. Generate the CLIP image embeddings for performing class distribution prediction.
 This is done before self-training is run to speed up class distribution prediction.
-Edit 'cluster_priors/save_clip_embeddings.py' to call the desired scenario and dataset, and run the python script.
-The embeddings will be saved in the folder 'cluster_priors/clip_embeddings/'.
+Edit 'cluster_priors/save_clip_embeddings.py' to define the desired source directory, scenario and dataset. when the script is run, the embeddings will be saved in the folder 'cluster_priors/clip_embeddings/'.

 ## Training